Zoroaster98/RobloxCameraModule/README.md

 - Character Module, coded acceleration function, coded manual interpolation for movement

 # Instalation
+### Optional
+- Download the RBXM and open the file in StartPlayerScripts
 ### With RBXM
 - Upload the file in to the designated name :P
 ### Without